-That being said, without disclosing names we want to make sure that we balance the scales a little bit.
-Most websites that pretend to be a forex trader’s best friend warn caution, run disclaimer campaigns, raise massive red flags about trading with forex brokers registered in offshore jurisdictions.
+That being said, we want to make sure that we balance the scales a little bit.
+Most review websites that pretend to be a forex trader’s best friend warn caution, run disclaimer campaigns, raise massive red flags about trading with forex brokers registered in offshore jurisdictions.
 In most cases, only because of the jurisdiction, a broker is instantly labelled as scam.

-We can attest to the fact that there are quite a few brokers that don’t run a chop shop but instead use these offshore registrations to reach milestones that will enable them to get licenses in more reputable jurisdictions in the near future.
-Many of today’s top brokers (as described by news outlets) started the same way.
+We need to be careful because there are quite a few brokers that don’t run chop shops but instead use these offshore registrations to reach milestones that will enable them to get licenses in more reputable jurisdictions in the near future.
+Many of today’s top brokers started the same way.
 Unregulated, in a sunny tropical location, with no office or employees, but a solid plan that led to growth, offices and licenses in more reputable jurisdictions.

-Just because a shareholder has the funds to pay the costs of a reputable jurisdiction, by no means does it imply that he/she does not run a chop shop.
-No regulation can prevent misbehaviour in its entirety and there are plenty of small operations that want to run a good business.
-Yes, the regulated “big” brokers get fines, warnings, extra hassle in reporting, massive costs and guidelines to work with but does this stop them from running clandestine dealing rooms and conduct “naughty” behaviour?
+Just because an investor has the funds to pay the crazy costs of a reputable jurisdiction, by no means does it imply that he/she does not run a chop shop.
+No regulation can prevent misbehaviour in its entirety and if you are a serious industry player, you know that’s true.
+Yes, the regulated “big” brokers get fines, warnings, extra hassle in reporting, massive costs and guidelines to work with but does this stop them from running clandestine dealing rooms and iffy risk management?
 Anyone who thinks this is the case is up for small, big, explosive hiccups in their forex trading experience.

-Some of these offshore companies are so small, that you don’t even speak with a sales person.
-You go direct through the owner or director and the relationships you can establish with them, are far more serious/important than dealing with an employee of a regulated company.
+To summarise this, some of these offshore companies are so small, that you don’t even speak with a sales person.
+You go direct through the owner or director and the relationships you can establish with them, are far more serious/important than dealing with an employee of a heavily regulated company.

-All we’re saying is traders must definitely be cautious as not everyone is into forex activities to grow a proper business.
+All we’re saying is traders must do their due diligence while being extremely cautious, as not everyone is into forex activities to grow a proper business.
 Knowing who you’re dealing with is a must before depositing funds.
 That being said – you never know, these “offshore” invisible brokers might actually surprise you.

 Time frames to get registered: